sigmastratum/sigmastratum/home/how-to-use.md

 ## 1. 🔧 Preparation

-Use any modern LLM (ChatGPT, Claude, Grok, Gemini, Mistral).
+Use modern LLM, we recommend (ChatGPT, Grok).
 Free versions are sufficient as long as the model can:

 - summarize